khoa-yelo/BEE/README.md

-# 🧬 Bioinformatics 101
+# 🧬 Bioinformatics Engineering for Everyone

-Welcome to **Bioinformatics 101** - a course for every modern biologists
+Welcome to **Bioinformatics Engineering for Everyone**.
+We will learn a bunch and have fund doing it!🌼🐝🌼

 ---